RaphaelZH/Study_Notes_and_Programming_Exercises_for_English-Language_Computer_Books_EN/1. Study Notes/1. Model-Driven Software Engineering in Practice (Second Edition)/Model-Driven Software Engineering in Practice (Second Edition).md

 *Behavior diagrams* describe system events and interactions.
 Different diagrams describe dynamic aspects, some equivalent in information.
 Designers choose graphical notation based on prominent aspects.
 Behavioral models with these diagrams usually describe a single or few system features and their dynamic interactions.
 The behavioral diagrams are the following:

 * *Use case diagram*: Describes a system’s functionality in terms of external actors, their goals, and dependencies.
 They help understand the system’s boundaries and clarify usage scenarios.
-They’re particularly relevant in the requirement specification phase and early design phase.
+They’re especially relevant in the requirements and early design phases.

 * *Activity diagram*: Describes the step-by-step workflows of activities to reach a goal.
 It shows the overall flow of data and control through an oriented graph, with nodes representing the *activities*.

-* *State machine diagram (or statechart)*: Describes the states and state transitions of a system, subsystem, or object.
+* *State machine diagram* (or *statechart*): Describes the states and state transitions of a system, subsystem, or object.
 They’re suitable for describing event-driven, discrete behavior, but not continuous behavior.
 In statecharts, nodes represent states (not actions), unlike in activity diagrams.

 * *Interaction diagrams*: A subset of behavior diagrams focus on the flow of control and data among system elements.
 They include the following diagrams.